DamianMcNulty/MyBlog/content/posts/google_analytics.md

 """
 +++

-Added the following to config.toml to setup Google Analytics:
+Added the following to config.toml to set up Google Analytics:

  [params.googleTagManager]
  id = "id..."